telerik/blazor-docs/components/treelist/templates/pager.md

 The `TreeListPagerTemplate` allows you to modify the pager layout, content, and functionality.
 To paginate the data you can use any set of Blazor components and DOM elements instead of the default treelist [Pager]({%slug pager-overview%}).

->caption use the Telerik UI for Blazor Slider to paginate the TreeList data.
+>caption Using the Telerik UI for Blazor Slider to paginate the TreeList data

 ````CSHTML
 @page "/treelist/pager-template"